ysyk2021/how-to-drive-a-successful-digital-transformation-and-unlock-growth-opportunities/src/chapter-7-1.md

-# Overview of Upskilling and Reskilling Employees in Preparation for Digital Transformation

 In this chapter, we will explore the importance of upskilling and reskilling employees as part of the preparation for successful digital transformation.
 As organizations embrace digital technologies and undergo significant changes, equipping employees with the right skills and knowledge becomes imperative.
 Upskilling and reskilling initiatives enable employees to adapt to new technologies, workflows, and job roles, ensuring their continued productivity and contributing to the overall success of digital transformation efforts.